Best Fire Pit Burners

 On larger-sized fire pit inserts, this can require a lot of fire glass and becomes quite expensive.

-Using lava rock as a filler to cover the Burner and topping off with a layer of your favorite fire glass is perfectly acceptable.
+Using lava rock as a filler to cover the Burner and topping it off with a layer of your favorite fire glass is perfectly acceptable.
 Lava rock is cheaper and lighter than fire glass, so you get better coverage per pound.

 Important Note If Using Propane: